The Ross School of Business building

 Students may elect to transition from the cohort-based Weekend MBA program to the flexible Online MBA program if they require additional flexibility.
 It is not possible for students in the Weekend program to transfer into the Full-Time MBA or Executive MBA programs.
 We recommend you apply to the Ross MBA program format that best suits your goals, needs, and schedule.

 The University of Michigan is committed to providing equal opportunity for participation in all programs, services, and activities.
-Please see more details for applicants wishing to seek accommodations on the application requirements page
+Please see more details for applicants wishing to seek accommodations on the application requirements page.

 Program Resources

 Yes.
-The Multidisciplinary Action Project (MAP) course is a core requirement in the first year of the Weekend program and takes place during the winter term.
+The Multidisciplinary Action Project course is a core requirement in the first year of the Weekend program and takes place during the winter term.
 We ask that you save one week of vacation time in case your MAP sponsor would like you to travel as part of your project.
 Not all projects will require travel, but it is recommended you set aside the time just in case.

 Yes, Weekend MBA students may join student clubs.
-The latest list of clubs can be found online.

 Quantitative Readiness Course (QRC)